Gard (company): Marine builders risk

 Gard also provides cover for the shipbuilding industry for the risks involving in building ships (from “keel laying” to delivery) and for projects where a ship is converted from one type of use to another.
 This includes covers such as towage, delay in delivery and non-delivery.
 There is also mortgage covers for banks and financial institutions which protect the policyholder against the perils of non-payment of outstanding loans and interests in “sailing” ships, i.e., they are not linked to ships being built.

 Oil and gas markets

 Gard provides insurance for companies in the upstream oil and gas industry, including large oil producers, as well as contractors operating mobile offshore drilling units, such as offshore accommodation units and FPSOs.
 The covers range from traditional property and casualty to liability insurances.
 The company has also entered the renewables market with insurance for offshore wind power projects.

 Small craft

 Insurance covers for operators and owners of small crafts such as passenger and local ferries, fishing vessels, tugs, dredgers, coastal cargo carriers, pushers, pontoons, barges and more.

 Defence

 Insurance against legal and other costs incurred in establishing and defending claims from business operations.

+Offshore wind

+Following the purchase of the marine and energy portfolio of Codan, Gard is today one of the market leaders in offshore wind insurance.